skalex05/team-bath-rov-ui/README.md

 Finally, run `main.py` from the command line or an IDE of your choosing.

-**NOTE:** _`team-bath-rov-ui/source` must be your current working directory_ Otherwise, the program may fail to find certain files.
+**NOTE:** _`team-bath-rov-ui/source` must be your current working directory_.
+Otherwise, the program may fail to find certain files.

 ### ROV Installation

-To install the interface onto the ROV for bidirectional communication with the UI, please follow the [ROV Installation Guide](source//datainterface//ROV_INTERFACE_INSTALL.md).
+To install the interface onto the ROV for bidirectional communication with the UI, please follow the [ROV Installation Guide](source//ROV_INTERFACE_INSTALL.md).

 ## Code Standards